lruepke/FEM_lecture/sphinx/source/lecture2/mwr_intro.rst

 .. admonition:: Credit!

     This chapter is based on lecture notes originally prepared by Prof. Keith A. Woodbury of The University of Alabama.
+Further details can also be found in the book by :cite:`grandin1991`.

 Suppose we have a linear differential operator :math:`D` acting on a function :math:`u` to produce a function :math:`p`.